5 Must-Knows About Eating Habits in Late-Stage Dementia

 It’s also possible that your loved one is facing a loss of appetite due to medication, or because he/she is struggling with elderly depression.
 If you believe this is the case, you should talk to your loved one’s physician to find out how to minimize the impacts of medication or depression.

-Luckily, you can make small changes to promote a stronger appetite in your loved one.
 First, you should prepare meals at regular times every day, so your loved one can be prompted by routine.
 Ensure there’s enough time to enjoy the meal, so you’re not putting pressure on your loved one either.

-Make familiar, favorite foods and try to provide an appealing assortment of tastes, textures, colors and temperatures.
+Make familiar, favorite foods and try to provide an appealing assortment of tastes, textures, colors, and temperatures.
 Don’t worry too much if the combinations are unusual – it’s more important for your loved one to get the nutrition he/she needs.

 Remember that it’s okay if things get messy.
 Trying to control tidiness may lead to your loved one feeling upset or confused.
 Simply use easy-clean mats if you’re worried about this.

 Pro tip: Finger foods can be the perfect choice for those with dementia.
-Try sandwiches, rolls, slices of fruits/veggies and even meals cut into bite-sized pieces.
+Try sandwiches, rolls, slices of fruits/veggies, and even meals cut into bite-sized pieces.
 In addition, smoothies or shakes are a great idea to add extra calories and nutrients.
 Offering a smoothie as a snack may be more appealing than a piece of fruit, for example.

 • Place snacks in easily visible places throughout the house.
 This may stimulate appetite and prevent your loved one from trying to eat items that aren’t food, such as soap.